-As a learning experience, instructors may plan field trips.
-Parents may be asked to assist the instructor as chaperone.
-Parents serving in this capacity may not have other children accompany them.
+To enhance educational learning experiences, instructors may plan field trips.
+Parent chaperones may be required.
+Parents serving in this capacity may not have other children (non-Somerset students, children not affiliated with the class taking the trip) accompany them.
 Parents who are officially selected to be chaperones may count their hours on the field trip as volunteer hours.
-The Guidelines for Chaperones Form must be signed prior to any parent chaperoning a field trip.
-Parent chaperones are required to adhere to these guidelines.
+The Guidelines for Chaperones Form and a Volunteer Application must be signed and submitted prior to volunteering.
+Parents must be Level 2 Background Checked and have a clean Drug Test in order to be approved to chaperone trips.
+This clearance can take up to a week to complete.
+Parent chaperones are required to adhere to these guidelines and school policies.

 Participating in field trips is a privilege.
 Scholars serve as representatives of the school; therefore, they may be excluded from participation in any trip for reasons relating to behavior, conduct or grades.
 To participate in field trips, scholars must have a GPA of 2.0 or higher.
 The GPA used is the cumulative GPA, which includes all subjects/courses.
-Participation will be determined by the grades from the most recently published report card or progress report.
+Participation will be determined by the grades in the gradebook on Skyward at the time of the trip.
 Any School Suspension can negate attending a field trip.

 Parent permission must be given for scholars to participate in field trips and Learning Experience Elsewhere (LEE) forms must be completed.
-The instructor will send permission slips and information about each field trip 2-4 weeks prior to each field trip.
+Instructors will send permission slips and information about each field trip 2-4 weeks prior to each field trip.

-Money, LEE forms and permission slips must be turned in according to the instructor's instructions, prior to the field trip or the scholar will not be permitted to take part in the field trip.
+Money, LEE forms and permission slips must be turned in according to the instructor's instructions, prior to the field trip or the scholar will not be permitted to attend the field trip.